INTIMACY & PERFORMANCE

 65 to 74 around 1

 Frequency peaks in the late teens and early 20s, then declines steadily.
-The rate of decline accelerates after age 45, with the sharpest drop occurring between the 45 to 54 and 55 to 64 brackets.
+The rate of decline accelerates after age 45, with the sharpest drop occurring between the 45 to 54 and 55 to 64 brackets, a pattern documented across multiple surveys on the sex statistics reference page.

 Why variety matters more than frequency